WAKC

 WAKC (102.3 FM) is an American licensed radio station in Concord, New Hampshire.
-The station is owned by the Educational Media Foundation and is part of its K-Love network of contemporary Christian music outlets.
+The station is owned by the Educational Media Foundation (EMF) and is part of its K-Love network of contemporary Christian music outlets.
+EMF also owns WLKC (105.7 FM) in Campton, serving the White Mountains and Lakes Region.

 History

 Early years

-The station began operations March 7, 1972 as WKXL-FM, the FM sister station to WKXL (1450 AM), under the ownership of Frank Estes, who also owned WKXR in Exeter, New Hampshire.
+The station began operations March 7, 1972, as WKXL-FM, the FM sister station to WKXL (1450 AM), under the ownership of Frank Estes, who also owned WKXR in Exeter, New Hampshire.
 In 1980, Estes sold the WKXL stations to a group of station employees.

 The Music Zone

-The 102.3 FM signal was largely a repeater of the 1450 AM news-talk broadcast until 1986 when the owners launched a "light alternative" adult album alternative format.
+The 102.3 FM signal was largely a repeater of the 1450 AM broadcast until 1986 when the owners launched a "light alternative" adult album alternative format.
 The format was led by Program Director Renee Blake, Production Director Taft Moore, on-air talent including Dave Doud, Julia Figueras, Norm Beeker, and Jay Dreves, and featured artists such as The Cure, Poi Dog Pondering, 10,000 Maniacs, The Pixies, The Call, and U2.
 The station won recognition, Best of the Best, in 1990 from the National Association of Broadcasters for community service with their This Island Earth promotion that focused on environmental awareness with on-air and "in-field" activities.
-The Music Zone format continued until 1991 when financial pressures returned the FM signal to a simulcast of the AM broadcast.
+The Music Zone format continued until 1991 when financial pressures returned the FM signal to a simulcast of the AM's adult contemporary programming.
+Music programming on the stations ended altogether in 1995, as the adult contemporary format gave way to news, talk, and sports.